 The $\mu$-limit set was introduced in~\cite{Kurka-Maass-2000} to describe the asymptotic behaviour corresponding to empirical observations.
 It consists in the patterns whose probability to appear does not tend to 0 when the initial point is chosen at random.
 To define it formally, let us introduce some notations.

-Denote $\Ms(\az)$ the set of $\s$-invariant probability measure on $\az$ (i.e. $\mu$ such that $\mu(\s^{-1}(U))=\mu(U)$ for all borelian $U$).
-A measure is ergodic if every $\sigma$-invariant borelian set has measure $0$ or $1$, and we denote $\Merg(\az)$ the set of egordic probability measures. \cite{Walters} gives a good introduction to ergodic probability measures.
+Denote by $\Ms(\az)$ the set of $\s$-invariant probability measures on $\az$ (i.e. measures $\mu$ such that $\mu(\s^{-1}(U))=\mu(U)$ for any Borel set $U$).
+A measure is $\s$-ergodic if every $\sigma$-invariant Borel set has measure $0$ or $1$, and we denote by $\Merg(\az)$ the set of $\s$-ergodic probability measures. \cite{Walters} gives a good introduction to ergodic probability measures.